Taipei Holiday Packages

 includes taxes & fees

 The Grand Hotel: Luxury hotel with free WiFi and free parking.
-Located in the city centre.
+Located near theme parks.

 Opens in a new windowThe Grand Hotel